EvilBlunt/RDRMP-Docs/page/game_reference/sectors.md

 The game use a system of world & child sectors to disable or enable different places on the map.
 A list of world and child sectors can be found below.

-## Known Natives that use this enum
+## Known Natives that use this strings

 | Native | Hash |
 | :------------ | :------------: |